Court Filing Services · All 50 States

 What if my filing is rejected?

 Clerks reject filings for technical issues all the time — wrong caption format, missing signature block, exhibit not bookmarked, fee tender mismatched.
-When that happens, we coordinate the correction with you and refile, typically same business day.
-Rejection handling is included in every filing assignment, not billed as a separate event.
-Your deadline is protected throughout.
+When that happens, we coordinate the correction with you and refile, typically the same business day.
+Rejection handling is included in every assignment, not billed separately, and your deadline is protected throughout.

 Can you file in federal court?